sepp2k/TeSSLa-mirror/tessla-compiler/README.md

 #  Tessla-Compiler

-TeSSLa Compiler is a project for the translation of TeSSLa specifications to Scala/Rust and JavaScript.
+TeSSLa Compiler is the sub-module for the translation of TeSSLa specifications to Scala/Rust and JavaScript.
 Currently, only the translation to Scala is implemented.

 The translation to Scala supports generation of a `.scala` source code file, or generation of a fully ready to use `.jar` file.